MaskRay/maskray.me/source/_posts/2020-11-08-stack-unwinding.md

 tags: [gcc,llvm]
 ---

-Update in 2025-09.
+Update in 2025-11.

 The main usage of stack unwinding is:

-* To obtain a stack trace for debugger, crash reporter, profiler, garbage collector, etc.
+* To obtain a stack trace for debuggers, crash reporters, profilers, garbage collectors, etc.
-* With personality routines and language specific data area, to implement C++ exceptions (Itanium C++ ABI).
+* To implement C++ exceptions (Itanium C++ ABI) using personality routines and language-specific data area.
 See [C++ exception handling ABI](/blog/2020-12-12-c++-exception-handling-abi)

+Some people use "stack walking" to refer to obtaining a stack trace, while "stack unwinding" refers to an enhanced operation that also recovers callee-saved registers.
+In this post, we don't make the distinction.

 <!-- more -->